Onion Naan Recipe

 About Onion Naan

-The leavened all-purpose flour dough is rolled and topped with a mixture of onions, cilantro, spices, and onion seeds.
+The leavened (made with yeast or other raising agents) all-purpose flour dough is rolled and topped with a mixture of onions, cilantro, spices, and onion seeds.
+It is then cooked in the oven or directly over the gas flame until brown spots appear, and the naan is well-cooked.

-In restaurants and dhabas, onion naan is cooked in a tandoor (clay oven) but using my trick to cook these over direct flame gives very similar results at home.
+In restaurants and dhabas, onion naan is cooked in a tandoor (clay oven), but using my trick to cook these over direct flame gives very similar results at home.

 Ingredients